gearglow/ReptiliaWithATwist/The List.md

 >
 > Theodore N. Tonks, Esq.

-Elysia immediately read and signed.
-Once she tapped the form with her wand, it disappeared with a flash.
+Elysia immediately read and signed the form.
+Once she tapped it with her wand, it disappeared with a flash.
 The owl had long since stolen a sausage and departed.

-"It's official," she told her girlfriends.
-"Let's duck out and do the _Fidelius_ after Potions."
+"It's official," she told her girlfriends. _Let's duck out and do the _Fidelius_ after Potions._

-"I'll have to skip History," Luna said.
-"No great loss there."
+_I'll have to skip History,_ Luna said. _No great loss there._